 Other possible causes of urinary symptoms

-Conditions that can lead to symptoms similar to those caused by enlarged prostate include:
+Some other health problems can lead to symptoms that are like those caused by enlarged prostate.
+These include:

-- Scarring in the bladder neck as a result of previous surgery
+- Scarring in the bladder neck due to past surgery.

 When to see a doctor